tobiasgerstenberg/homepage/content/home/people.md

 	email = "teenana95@gmail.com"
 	github = "t6hua"
 	cv = "tina_hua.pdf"
 	description = "I did my undergraduate in psychology and I'm currently exploring my research interests in neuroscience and sleep.
 I hope to apply to a graduate program in the near future.
-In my free time, I like to try new foods and go to concerts."
+In my free time, I like to try new foods and got to concerts."

 [[member]]